 Click here to view our OEL Contingency plan and Business Continuity Plan v5

 Click here for our COVID-19 Workplace Risk Assessment July 2021

 For comprehensive information about COVID-19 and the spread of Coronavirus itself, please follow the latest advice on the NHS or Gov.UK websites.

 All care staff are given comprehensive social care training from our training partner Redcrier.
 This training includes Infection Control Measures and the correct usage of Personal Protection Equipment.
 We have also trained our staff in understanding the signs and symptoms of Coronavirus and all staff are following enhanced hygiene procedures within the homes, using Personal Protective Equipment at all times, and adopting stringent handwashing and cleaning and disinfection measures.
 We have comprehensive contingency plans in place for each home should an outbreak occur and regular information and updates are being given to staff via our Registered Managers.

-We want to ensure that our residents experience a minimal amount of disruption to their day-to-day lives as we continue to implement our contingency plans.
+We want to ensure that our Service Users experience a minimal amount of disruption to their day-to-day lives as we continue to implement our contingency plans.
 Entertainment and activities continue as before within the home and quality care, meals and hydration are all delivered as usual.

-Where there are exceptional circumstances for a visit, these will be carefully considered and discussed to ensure that safeguarding steps can be taken to protect residents and staff.
+Where there are exceptional circumstances for a visit, these will be carefully considered and discussed to ensure that safeguarding steps can be taken to protect Service Users and staff.